deepskystacker/DSS/Installers/README.txt

 13. Allow specification of the maximum number of processing threads to be used for registration and stacking in the Settings/Stacking Settings dialogue.
 The default is set to the number of logical processors, but this can be changed.
+We recommend a maximum of 8 even though the default will be higher if you have more processors available.

 14: Bug fix: Some translatable strings were not being updated when the language was changed.